tajfutas/sicomtrace/index.md

 The hub4com call string gets printed on the screen at each successful start.

 It is important to know that a serial port can be used by only one software at a single time.
-Most programs does not free up the connected device's port before the end of its process.
+Most programs does not free up the connected device's port before the end of their process.
 The hub4com and thus SICOMTRACE are such programs, locking all serial nodes until exit.
 In contrast, com0com virtual ports are always made free.

-So if you have a SportIdent master station connected to COM1 then to log the communication or to pass it on the network, you have to transit the data over the virtual null modem cable made by SICOMTRACE.
+So if you have a SPORTident master station connected to COM1 then to log the communication or to pass it on the network, you have to transit the data over the virtual null modem cable made by SICOMTRACE.
 This cable needs another endpoint though.

-If you have a com0com port pair named as COM2 and CNCB0, then making CNCB0 as the other endpoint, the SportIdent station will be available on COM2 as before it was on COM1, but the communication can be logged as well.
+If you have a com0com port pair named as COM2 and CNCB0, then making CNCB0 as the other endpoint, the SPORTident station will be available on COM2 as before it was on COM1, but the communication can be logged as well.
 The original COM1 port is locked as long as SICOMTRACE runs making it impossible to conect to the station on that port.

 More specifically, hub4com (started by SICOMTRACE) connects COM1 with CNCB0 locking both of these ports.
 What comes in COM1 goes out in CNCB0 and reversed.
 However, CNCB0 is connected with a driver level null modem cable to COM2 (which is unlocked), so what goes out from CNCB0 comes in COM2 and reversed.
 Note that CNCB0 is a temporary node here.
-The COM2 port is free to get used by any software to conect to the SportIdent station.
+The COM2 port is free to get used by any software to conect to the SPORTident station.

 Installation and Usage